-Believe it or not, the balance of your logo design says a lot about your company.
+Believe it or not, but a good logo is all about the balance your logo design says a lot about your company.

 Design speaks volumes.
 It elicits a response from potential customers, telling them who you are and what you do.
-The right design layout, paired with the right colors and style, can make a powerful impression on your audience.
+The right design layout, paired with the right colors and style is at the heart of good logo design and they can help make a powerful impression on your audience.